Central Line Training Package

 - Visualize threading of guidewire in longitudinal axis view

 - Visualizing catheter placement

-- Reducing rate of mechanical complications due to anatomical variances such as: pneumothorax or arterial puncture.
+- Reducing the rate of mechanical complications due to anatomical variances such as pneumothorax or arterial puncture.

 - Improving first cannulation success and decreasing needle passes